Why It’s Better to Choose Shade-Grown Coffee

 The destruction of forests has subsequently resulted in adverse environmental effects.
 Birds' habitats have been destroyed, soil depletion and soil erosion have been the order of the day.

 Plantation coffee growing has led to increased yields.
-This has hard hit small-scale, shade-grown coffee farmers.
-Most of whom abandoned the crop altogether.
+This has hit small-scale, shade-grown coffee farmers hard.
+Many small-scale coffee farmers have abandoned the crop altogether.
 However, some still remain, and the only way to support them is taking shade-grown coffee.